NYULibraries/web-lambdas-terraform/README.md

 ### CloudWatch

-The presence of a `TF_VAR_schedule_expression` variable here will trigger the creation of a CloudWatch event-triggered cronjob.
+The presence of a `TF_VAR_lambda_cw_schedule_expression` variable here will trigger the creation of a CloudWatch event-triggered cronjob.

 ## Service User